 Knocking, thumping or rattling noises when driving on rough roads indicate possible suspension or steering issues.

 Does the car pull aside during braking?
-Do you feel a vibration or abnormal noises when braking?
+Do you feel vibration or abnormal noises when braking?
 This indicates a possible problem with brakes.

 On the highway:

-Take the vehicle on the highway only if you feel safe.
+Take the vehicle on the highway only if it's safe.
 The vibration may indicate an issue with tires, rims or driveline.
 Watch out for excessive wind noise.
 A humming noise can be caused by a bad wheel bearing, noisy transmission or driveshaft bearing, cupped tires or other issues.
 Does the car feel stable and secure or is it hard to control and "wanders" side to side?
 Warped or rusted brake rotors may cause a vibration or shake felt in the steering wheel when braking or exiting the highway.